Fitness Trainers and Instructors

 |Civic and social organizations||$34,590|

-Fitness trainers and instructors may work nights, weekends, or holidays.
-Some travel to different gyms or to clients' homes to teach classes or conduct personal training sessions.
-Some group fitness instructors and personal fitness trainers work other full-time jobs and teach fitness classes or conduct personal training sessions part time during evenings or weekends.
+Many fitness trainers and instructors work variable or part-time schedules that may include nights, weekends, or holidays.
+Some travel to different gyms or to clients’ homes to teach classes or conduct personal training sessions.
+Exercise trainers and group fitness instructors sometimes hold jobs in other fields and conduct training sessions or teach fitness classes at times that accommodate their work schedules.

-Employment of fitness trainers and instructors is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
+Employment of fitness trainers and instructors is projected to grow 39 percent over the next ten years, much faster than the average for all occupations.

-As businesses, government, and insurance organizations continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other types of health clubs are expected to increase the need for fitness trainers and instructors.
+As employers continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other types of health clubs are expected to increase the need for fitness trainers and instructors.
 For example, some organizations may open their own exercise facilities onsite to promote employee wellness.

 Other employment growth will come from the continuing emphasis on exercise to combat obesity and encourage healthier lifestyles for people of all ages.
 In particular, the baby-boom generation should continue to remain active to help prevent injuries and illnesses associated with aging.